 I really wanted to have a little herb garden in my backyard this summer.
-A couple of summers ago, I tried to plant an herb garden in the ancient garden bed in the corner of my backyard, but the very day I got my cute little herbs planted a gigantic maple tree fell on them (you really should go read that link—it’s a good story!).
+A couple of summers ago, I tried to plant an herb garden in the ancient garden bed in the corner of my backyard, but the very day I got my cute little herbs planted a gigantic maple tree fell on them.
 A few of the plants recovered, and have even come back every year since, but I realized I couldn’t keep the less hardy plants there and expect them to live, tree or no tree!

 This year, I am bound and determined to do better.
 I don’t know about the ancient garden bed (my house is 100+ years old, and I think the overgrown garden is, too), but I decided I needed to plant a little herb garden on the patio.

 The first order of business was to find some sort of container.
 I already had a bunch of cool metal buckets I’d purchased at IKEA during a trip to Chicago last year, fully intending to plant last summer.
 But I obviously forgot just how much time the music festival takes.
-The buckets are called Socker and are not available online, but only cost 99 cents each.
+The buckets are called Socker and are $3.00 each online.
 They’ve been living in my office all year holding all manner of junk, so it was nice to dump them out and use them for their intended purpose.
 Finally.

 But I didn’t want to just line up buckets—cute as they are—on the deck and call it good.
 So I went to the thrift store and walked around a lot.
 I saw a few things here and there that could work, but then I saw this partitioned basket-type thing and new I had found exactly what I was looking for.

 I was not a fan of the green color.
 Everything is so green here, it wouldn’t pop enough for my taste.
 My patio furniture is red, so I decided to paint it a beautiful bright red to match.
 It took several coats of glossy spray paint to get the wickered sides totally covered, but I love the result.